Since the Cambridge Analytica scandal broke, one question has been on everyone’s minds:

 We’ll continue updating the timeline as more information comes out.
 For more information about a given event, just click on the bubble at the end of each sentence.

-The US Federal Trade Commission and Facebook sign a consent decree in which the company promises it won’t share users’ data .
+The US Federal Trade Commission and Facebook sign a consent decree in which the company promises it won’t share users’ data without their permission.
+2.

 Cambridge Analytica gets data on Facebook users from Cambridge University researcher Aleksandr Kogan, in violation of